 It’s just a stone’s throw from the impressive suspension bridge designed in the 1830s by William Tiernay Clarke (who also built the Szechenyai bridge spanning the Danube in Budapest) and right across the river from the beautiful All Saints’ Church, so that couples getting married in the church can travel in style across the river to their wedding reception while guests follow on foot over the bridge.

-(Incidentally the Compleat Angler, named after the famous fishing book written by Marlow resident Izaak Walton, is officially called Macdonald Compleat Angler, but thankfully while the corporate name is much in evidence inside the hotel, the building you see as you drive across Marlow bridge is resolutely just the Compleat Angler.)
+(Incidentally the Compleat Angler, named after the famous fishing book written by Marlow resident Izaak Walton, is officially called the Macdonald Compleat Angler as it’s part of the Macdonald Hotels chain, but thankfully while the corporate name is much in evidence inside the hotel, the building you see as you drive across Marlow bridge is resolutely just the Compleat Angler.)

 The meal finished with a flourish and a chocolate mousse ball which opened up dramatically when chocolate sauce was poured over it and the portions were so well-judged that we left feeling replete but not over-full.